Cerith Wyn Evans: Exhibitions

-In 2003, Wyn Evans represented Wales in the first Wales Pavilion at the Venice Biennale.
-In 2004, on the occasion of his two-part exhibition at the Museum of Fine Arts, Boston and the List Visual Arts Center at the Massachusetts Institute of Technology in Cambridge, he combined work by himself and his father, a gifted amateur photographer, with objects from the Museum of Fine Arts and M.I.T. collections.
+In 2003, Evans represented Wales in the first Wales Pavilion at the Venice Biennale.
+In 2004, on the occasion of his two-part exhibition at the Museum of Fine Arts, Boston and the List Visual Arts Center at the Massachusetts Institute of Technology in Cambridge, Massachusetts, he combined work by himself and his father, a gifted amateur photographer, with objects from the Museum of Fine Arts and M.I.T. collections.
 Recent solo exhibitions include the Serpentine Galleries (2014), De La Warr Pavilion (2012), Kunsthall Bergen (2011), Tramway, Glasgow (2009), Inverleith House, Edinburgh (2009), MUSAC, Leon (2008), Musée d'Art Moderne de la Ville de Paris (2006), Kunsthaus Graz (2005), and Camden Arts Centre (2004).
 He has also participated in the Moscow Biennial (2011), Aichi Triennale (2010), the Yokohama Triennale (2008), the Istanbul Biennial (2005), documenta 11 (2002), and the Venice Biennale (1995, 2003).

-In March 2018, Wyn Evans was shortlisted for the Hepworth Prize for Sculpture, alongside Michael Dean, Mona Hatoum, Phillip Lai, and Magali Reus.
-The work of the shortlisted artists was displayed at the Hepworth Wakefield gallery from the end of October of that year, and on 15 November it was announced that Wyn Evans was the winner of the £30,000 prize.
+In March 2018, Evans was shortlisted for the Hepworth Prize for Sculpture, alongside Michael Dean, Mona Hatoum, Phillip Lai, and Magali Reus.
+The work of the shortlisted artists was displayed at the Hepworth Wakefield gallery from the end of October of that year, and on 15 November it was announced that Evans was the winner of the £30,000 prize.

+In June to October 2025, …in light of the visible is presented at the Museum of Contemporary Art Australia in Sydney.

-Wyn Evans is represented by White Cube, London, Galerie Buchholz, Cologne, Galerie Neu, Berlin, and Galeria Fortes Vilaça, São Paulo.
+Evans is represented by White Cube, London, Marian Goodman, New York and Paris, Galerie Buchholz, Cologne, Galerie Neu, Berlin, Lorcan O'Neil, Rome, and Fortes D’Aloia & Gabriel, São Paulo.